Peel Regional Police: Uniform

-As of January 2008, front line officers wear dark navy blue shirts, cargo pants with a red stripe and boots.
+As of January 2008, front-line officers wear dark navy blue shirts, cargo pants with a red stripe, and boots.
 Winter jackets are either black or reflective orange and yellow with the word police in white and blue at the back.
 Hats are standard forage caps with a red band.
 Yukon hats or embroidered toques are worn in the winter.

-Frontline officers wear dark-navy shirts, v-neck sweaters (optional during cold weather months), and side-pocket patrol pants ("cargo pants") with a red stripe (ranks of sergeant and higher wear a black stripe down their pant leg in place of red); and officers wear dark-navy rank slip-ons on the epaulets of their shirts, sweaters, and jackets with embroidered Canadian flags and badge numbers (in white) beneath on each (rank insignia above the flag for ranks above constable).

-Senior officers wear white shirts, dark-navy pants (no side pocket) with a black stripe, and dark-navy jackets.
-Dark-navy v-neck sweaters are also worn.
+Frontline officers wear dark-navy shirts, V-neck sweaters (optional during cold weather months), and side-pocket patrol pants ("cargo pants") with a red stripe (ranks of sergeant and higher wear a black stripe down their pant leg in place of red).
+Officers wear dark-navy rank slip-ons on the epaulets of their shirts, sweaters, and jackets with embroidered Canadian flags and badge numbers (in white) beneath each (rank insignia above the flag for ranks above constable).
+Senior officers wear white shirts, dark navy pants (no side pocket) with a black stripe, and dark navy jackets.
+Dark-navy V-neck sweaters are also worn.
 Senior officers wear gold collar brass (on the collar of their shirts) and dark-navy rank slip-ons on the epaulets of their shirts, sweaters, and jackets with embroidered Canadian flags, no badge numbers, and applicable rank insignia above the flag.

-The external carriers (body armour) worn by officers are black with silver police on the back and an embroidered patch over the right pocket with badge number embroidered in white.
+The external carriers (body armor) officers wear are black with silver police on the back and an embroidered patch over the right pocket with the badge number embroidered in white.
 This is the only uniform item that is black.

-On dark-navy v-neck sweaters, an embroidered patch is worn on the left chest with police in white.

-Officers' standard headdress is the forage (or peak) cap; the cap is dark-navy with black peak, red band, and silver cap badge (gold cap badge for senior officers).
-Optional Yukon hat (artificial fur hat) or uniform toque can be worn in the winter.
-Officers of the Sikh faith are permitted to wear uniform turbans (dark-navy blue with red stripe and cap badge).

-The shoulder flash (embroidered patch) worn on each arm by officers ranked constable through staff sergeant has a white border, white lettering, black background, and coloured seal of the Regional Municipality of Peel.

-The shoulder flash worn on each arm by senior officers (inspector and above) has a gold border, gold lettering, black background, and coloured seal of the Regional Municipality of Peel.
+On dark navy V-neck sweaters, an embroidered patch is worn on the left chest with police in white.
+Officers' standard headdress is the forage (or peak) cap; the cap is dark navy with a black peak, red band, and silver cap badge (gold cap badge for senior officers).
+An optional Yukon hat (artificial fur hat) or uniform toque can be worn in the winter.
+Officers of the Sikh faith are permitted to wear uniform turbans (dark navy blue with red stripe and cap badge).
+The shoulder flash (embroidered patch) worn on each arm by officers ranked constable through staff sergeant has a white border, white lettering, black background, and colored seal of the Regional Municipality of Peel.
+The shoulder flash worn on each arm by senior officers (higher ranks) has a gold border, gold lettering, black background, and colored seal of the Regional Municipality of Peel.

 Fleet

-The Peel Regional Police Service has a fleet of over 500 vehicles including:
+The Peel Regional Police Service has a fleet of over 500 vehicles, including: